-1768, did not prohibit torture.
-Maria Theresa (1717-1780), who instigated the ban in the Habsburg Empire, was its only female ruler, This happened in 1776 through a series of decrees by governing for forty years (between 1740-1780) in the Empress, banning torture during testimony.
-A royal Hungary, Croatia and Bohemia.
-She was also the soverdecree was issued for the Czech-Austrian provinces, eign of Austria, and Holy Roman Empress (as wife of Banat of Temesvar (today divided between Romania, Emperor Francis I).
-During her reign, she introduced a Serbia and Hungary), and Galicia (today divided between number of significant economic, educational, and cultural Poland and Ukraine) on January 2nd; the Hungarian reforms across the empire.
-The unification of jurisdiction Kingdom followed on April 6th of the same year.
-The in the countries of the empire also started during this era, reform reflects the humanitarian ideology of the Enlightwhen drafts of legal codes were drawn up.
+Maria Theresa (1717-1780), who instigated the ban in the Habsburg Empire, was its only female ruler, governing for forty years (between 1740-1780) in Hungary, Croatia and Bohemia.
+She was also the sovereign of Austria, and Holy Roman Empress (as wife of Emperor Francis I).
+During her reign, she introduced a number of significant economic, educational, and cultural reforms across the empire.
+The unification of jurisdiction in the countries of the empire also started during this era, when drafts of legal codes were drawn up.

-Abolition of torture issued by Queen Maria Theresa, 02-01-1776, Vienna (Austria)
+Abolition of torture issued by Queen Maria Theresa, 02-01-1776, Vienna (Austria).